PmagPy/PmagPy-docs/README.md

 # Developing the book content and deploying the book

+Github Actions are currently configured so that when changes are made to book files within the main repo that these are used to compile the book and to publish it.
+The book can also be built locally using the instructions below.
+Note that the book is currently built using Jupyter Book 1.0 (Jupyter Book 2.0 is underdevelopment and will require some changes to structure and workflow.

 ## Installing Jupyter Book

 Jupyter book can be installed via pip: